 The lagoon is sheltered and safe for snorkeling as the surrounding reef provides a barrier against the currents.
 From the shore, at low tide, it’s possible to walk the 100 metres out to the reef.
 Our days are spent snorkeling in the lagoon and reef with blue starfish, sea cucumbers, clams, darting damsels, gliding turtles, incredible sea hares, Rainbow parrotfish, small reef sharks, cuttlefish and clownfish defending their anemones.

 Sharing the island with turtles, seabirds and other marine life and being this close to nature leaves us in wonder.
-We are the only ones sharing the beach with turtles when the sun rises and birds start leaving their nests and fly towards the orange ball over the ocean.
+We are the only ones sharing the beach with turtles in the morning and when birds start leaving their nests and fly over the ocean towards the molten orange sunrise.
 It’s like nature’s dream and we have to pinch ourselves.

 Breakfast is on the white sand while we watch Pied oystercatchers and seagulls fishing in the shallows and the last of the nesting birds leave for the day.
 Turtles in the lagoon swim close to the shore.
 It’s as though they are examining the beach from the ocean in preparation for nesting at night.
 As soon as we see them, we grab our snorkels and flippers again!
 With nothing to do but snorkel, dive, swim, eat, read in hammocks and photograph nesting birds our few days here sail along too quickly.

 We take our table and chairs down the beach, cook our dinner and have drinks while watching the sunset and the tide come in.
 The very same beach has both the prettiest sunrises and sunsets!
-Against the orange sky, thousands of birds fly back into shore to feed their little chicks after a day of fishing on the ocean.
+Against the orange sky, thousands of birds fly back to shore to feed their little chicks after a day of fishing on the ocean.
 Tomorrow they will relieve the parent that sits on the nest today.
 Turtles slowly make their way up the beach to look for a suitable place for their nest.